Internships at the European Parliament Office in Washington DC

 Your CV and statement of interest must be sent to email@example.com.

-All referees must send their letters of recommendation directly to the same email address by the end of December 29, 2020.
+All referees must send their letters of recommendation directly to the same email address until end of day, June 7, 2021.
 References sent by candidates themselves cannot be considered.

 You may also send queries to this email.